Top 10

 Absolutes are words that connote an extreme condition; e.g., absolutely no exceptions.
 They are most commonly thought of as modifiers – adjectives and adverbs – but also occur as nouns, pronouns, and verbs.
 In common or colloquial parlance, they usually are harmless.
 However, when they are used by professionals within an instrument of professional service, correspondence, or other written communication (electronic or otherwise), or when they are spoken by professionals while acting in a professional capacity, absolutes are almost always inappropriate.

-FUNDAMENTAL ELEMENTS PROJECT MANAGERS
+FUNDAMENTAL ELEMENTS FOR PROJECT MANAGERS

 Effective Project Managers are key to the success of all geoprofessional businesses.
 GBA recognizes development of highly effective Project Managers requires training, experience, and mentorship in numerous areas.
 GBA has developed, with support of member-firm volunteers, a Project Manager essential skills training course to support and augment training available by member-firms.